gdiaz384/py3translationServer/README.md

 ### Regarding the Streamlit Web UI

-- For convinence and testing, there is a small web UI included at `resources/webUI.py`.
+- For convenience and testing, there is a small web UI included at `resources/webUI.py`.
     - It was hastily written, but it honors line breaks at least.
 - The UI requires the `streamlit` library by [streamlit.io](//streamlit.io).
     - To install it: `pip install streamlit==1.31.1` or `pip install streamlit`
     - py3translationServer was tested with `streamlit==1.31.1` but other versions may work.
+- As per the hastily written part, it is a completely seperate process to py3translationServer, and so it must be started seperately.
 - To actually run the UI:
     - `streamlit run resources\webUI.py`
     - `streamlit run resources\webUI.py -- --address localhost`
     - `streamlit run resources\webUI.py -- --address localhost -port 14366`
-- The UI is a completely seperate process currently.
+- For convenience, there is an alias for the above code of `--uiPath` `-ui`.
+Example:
+- `python py3translationServer.py fairseq D:\myModel.pt -sl ja -tl en --uiPath resources\webUI.py`
+- If using the above alias, the psutil library is required to shut down `webUI.py`.
+Install with:
+    - `pip install psutil`

 ### Regarding the HTTP API: